SergeyGrishuk/grishuk.co.il/markdown_content/post_beyond_cookies.md

 **Business Implication:** When a website requests access to a user's camera or microphone, it's a moment of critical trust.
 If a third-party script on your site triggers this permission prompt unexpectedly, it can alarm users and severely damage their perception of your brand's security and integrity.

-Each device has components like microphone, camera and speakers.
+Components like microphones, cameras, and speakers are also used for fingerprinting.
 Those are also used for fingerprinting.
 Each one of them has its own model and device ID.
 They can be accessed via the navigator.`mediaDevices.enumerateDevices()` method.
 It does require the user’s permission, but when granted it allows to get all the data about the devices.
 Below is an example.

 Visit [this](/examples/list_media_devices.html) page to see a live example.
 The full code of the page can be found [here](https://github.com/user-at-host/Websites-Data-Collection-Examples/blob/main/list-media-devices.html).